 If there is one thing we’re quite familiar with living near the Jersey Shore, it’s saltwater and salty air.
 As a result, we need to take special care of our HVAC equipment to ensure it’s not in danger of damage.
 Ocean air can actually lead to a good deal of corrosion, and impact the functionality of your air conditioner.
 Keep reading to learn more about how salty air impacts your AC so you can take steps to mitigate system problems.
+If you need AC repair in Burlington County, NJ, we’ve got you covered!

 Be Aware of the Type of AC System You Buy